dwerkjem/Scriptures/README.md

 I am starting at a near tabula rasa state.
 I have read the scriptures before, but I have not studied them in depth and know very little about them in terms of their historical context.

-### Tools

-I am a computer scientist by trade and I know that not everyone is though, so I have tried to keep the files as human-readable without the need for special tools.
-Obsidian is the intended tool for viewing the files, but they are just markdown files and can be viewed in any text editor.
-I have also included PDFs that can be viewed in any PDF viewer.

 ### Structure

 The structure of the project is as follows: